 THE SKY WOULD FALL

-At the start of the ceremony, the Gamaragal elders stand at one end of the ceremonial ground facing the novices at the other end.
+At the start of the ceremony, the Gamaragal elders stand at one end of the ceremonial ground facing the novices.
 Abruptly, they advance towards them with a shout, rattling their spears against their shields, stamping their feet and sending up a thick cloud of dust.

-In the uproar, each boy is seized by his guardian and they are thrust into the circle of gooringal where they are prevented ‘by a grove of spears from any attempts that his friends might make to rescue him’.
-The novices then sit at one end, their heads bowed, hands clasped and legs submissively crossed beneath them.
+In the uproar, each boy is seized by his guardian and thrust into the circle of gooringal where they are prevented ‘by a grove of spears from any attempts that his friends might make to rescue him’.
+The boys then sit at one end, their heads bowed, hands clasped and legs submissively crossed beneath them.

 Collins was told they were forbidden to look up or to drink anything.
 In initiations in the Brisbane area about 1834, described in his Reminiscences (1904) by Tom Petrie, the boys were warned that ‘the sky would fall and smother them’ if they looked up.
 Bundjalung initiates at Woodenbong in northern New South Wales in 1898 were frequently ‘forced to hold down their heads so that they cannot see’.

 In a ritual resembling a Balinese or Haitian trance dance, one garadji lay on the ground, writhing and gesturing as though in pain.
 He ‘appeared at length to be delivered of a bone, which was to be used in the ensuing ceremony’, wrote Collins.
 While this was going on, a crowd of men danced around the medium, singing loudly.
 One man beat the garadji on the back until he produced the bone, leaving him exhausted and bathed in sweat.
 Another man produced a second bone in the same way.
 Collins astutely noticed that the bone had been concealed ‘in the girdle [waistband] that he wore’.